Connect with others who understand.

 Caffeine Overuse

 The regular or occasional overuse of caffeine may also trigger a migraine attack.
-One study examined 98 adults with episodic migraines and found that headaches were triggered by consuming three or more servings of caffeinated beverages in a day.
+One study examined 98 adults with episodic migraine and found that headaches were triggered by consuming three or more servings of caffeinated beverages in a day.
 (A serving is considered 8 ounces of coffee, 6 ounces of tea, 12 ounces of soda, or 2 ounces of energy drink.)
-One to two servings of caffeine for regular caffeine consumers had no effect on migraines on that and the following day.
+One to two servings of caffeine for regular caffeine consumers had no effect on migraine on that and the following day.

 According to the American Migraine Foundation, people who experience occasional migraine attacks and consume caffeine every day are at an increased risk of developing chronic daily headaches.
 Furthermore, the use of caffeine can lead to the development of something called medication-overuse headache or rebound headache.
 This is a secondary disorder through which the excessive use of an acute medication like caffeine causes increased headaches.